coreos/tectonic-installer/Documentation/install/azure/azure-terraform.md

 A few means of providing DNS for your Tectonic installation are supported:

 #### Azure-provided DNS

 This is Azure's default DNS implementation.
-Details can be found [here](https://docs.microsoft.com/en-us/azure/dns/dns-overview).
+For more information, see the [Azure DNS overview][azure-dns].

 To use Azure-provided DNS, `tectonic_base_domain` must be set to `""`(empty string).

 #### DNS delegation and custom zones via Azure DNS

 To configure a custom domain and the associated records in an Azure DNS zone (e.g., `${cluster_name}.foo.bar`):

 * The custom domain must be specified using `tectonic_base_domain`
 * The domain must be publically discoverable.
 The Tectonic installer uses the created record to access the cluster and complete configuration.
-Instructions on setting up domain delegation to Azure DNS can be found [here](https://docs.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns).
+See the Microsoft Azure documentation for instructions on how to [delegate a domain to Azure DNS][domain-delegation].
 * An Azure DNS zone which matches `tectonic_base_domain` must be created prior to running the installer.
 The full resource ID of the DNS zone must then be referenced in `tectonic_azure_external_dns_zone_id`

 ### Tectonic Account

 Register for a [Tectonic Account][register], which is free for up to 10 nodes.
 You must provide the cluster license and pull secret during installation.

 ### Azure CLI

-The [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) (command line interface) is required to generate Azure credentials.
+The [Azure CLI][azure-cli] is required to generate Azure credentials.

 ### ssh-agent

 Ensure `ssh-agent` is running:
 ```
 $ eval $(ssh-agent)